gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 ```
 ![png](MSUGeneralizable_files/vc_dimensionless.png)

-## Normalization of Circular Velocity
+## Normalization of Circular Velocity Profile

 A circular velocity profile's normalization factor $v_\varphi$ depends on the total halo mass $M_\mathrm{halo}$ within a bounding radius $r_\mathrm{halo}$.
 The usual procedure for calculating it defines the halo's radius so that the mean matter density within $r_\mathrm{halo}$ is $\Delta_\mathrm{halo}$ times the universe's critical density at the halo's redshift $z$.
 Then the circular velocity at $r_\mathrm{halo}$ is
 $$